top of page

 Also concerned for their jobs are employees of the more than 700 PPG paint stores nationwide, all I messaged with sharing they expect seismic changes once new owners take over, unless like PPG American Industrial Partners (AIP) plans to run the stores as a write-off?
 Because sources with knowledge of the transaction tell me that of the 700 stores AIP just acquired, only 300 were profitable.

 Considering what we’ve witnessed private equity do to profitable stores just this year, employees at unprofitable ones are right to be concerned.
+Though for some, help may be on the way.

-Also on edge are the 600 independent PPG paint retailers nationwide, unsure even what name their stores will bear once the deal is consummated.
+Because also on edge are the 600 independent PPG paint retailers nationwide, unsure even what name their stores will bear once the deal is consummated.

-But while dealers fret that uncertainty several I’ve spoken with are seeking opportunity in the melee, interviewing PPG store managers and sales reps uncertain about their futures.
+And while dealers fret that uncertainty several I’ve spoken with are seeking opportunity in the melee, interviewing PPG store managers and sales reps uncertain about their futures.

 A sound strategy employed recently with success during the aftermath of Kelly-Moore.